Sitecore/content-hub-one-nextjs-starterkit/README.md

 In your console window, navigate to the root of the solution and run the following command:

     node setup.js
-Note: If you are not working with the production environment you need to change the urls in the setup.js script to match your environment.
+Note: If you are not working with the production environment, you need to change the urls in the setup.js script to match your environment.

-### Push the serialized content types to your Content Hub ONE tenant.
+### Push the serialized content types to your Content Hub ONE tenant

 Connect the cli with the your Content Hub ONE tenant.
 Therefore use:

     ch-one-cli tenant add --organization-id <Organization ID> --tenant-id <Tenant ID> --client-id <Device: OAuth client ID>

-Note: If you are not working with the production environment you need to change base-path, authority and audience.
+Note: If you are not working with the production environment, you need to change base-path, authority and audience.
 Check command parameters with:

     ch-one-cli tenant add -h